xxdunedainxx/rpi_sleepy_times/README.md

 ![See screen capture for example](/assets/screencapofapp.png)

-Erin and I frequently watch shows on our raspberry pi media system at night to go to sleep.
-The Pi will run until it shuts off.

-I decided to build this dumb application to enable Erin or I to have the pi shut itself off after a certain amount of time we define.
+I decided to build this dumb application to enable myself to have the a device shut itself off after a certain amount of time.

 The app will display a GUI built in PyQT, expecting the user to input an integer, which will be the sleep time in minutes.